Chuck Furlong, clarinet/electronics

 His music has been released by Experimental Sound Studio (OSCILLATIONS 2016 Mixtape | Chicago IL) and Dismissive Records (Four Instrumentals, 2015 | Denver CO).

 Clifton is self-published by adret/ubac (ASCAP).

-Daniel currently performs with Rested Field, an experimental improv trio with Chuck Furlong, clarinets, and Clifton Ingram, guitars.
+Daniel currently performs with Rested Field, an experimental improvisation trio focused on experimental methods, notations and materials of music.